luluzhou1/alinush.github.io/_includes/refs.md

 [^Wood16]: **Polkadot: Vision for heterogeneous multi-chain framework**, by Gavin Wood, 2016, [[URL]](https://polkadot.network/PolkaDotPaper.pdf)

 [^Wust21]: **Balancing Trust and Performance in Digital Currency and Smart Contract Systems**, by Karl Wust, 2021, [[URL]](https://www.research-collection.ethz.ch/bitstream/handle/20.500.11850/511160/1/thesis_kwuest_final.pdf)

+[^XDLplus24]: **The Latency Price of Threshold Cryptosystem in Blockchains**, by Zhuolun Xiang and Sourav Das and Zekun Li and Zhoujun Ma and Alexander Spiegelman, 2024

 [^XMNR21]: **Strengthened Fault Tolerance in Byzantine Fault Tolerant Replication**, by Zhuolun Xiang and Dahlia Malkhi and Kartik Nayak and Ling Ren, 2021